 The complicated thing about antibiotics is that they can have profound consequences if children who need them do not get them, but that administering them unnecessarily is also detrimental.
 Antibiotics disrupt the process of developing normal intestinal flora, which can have very long-lasting effects.
 It is therefore difficult to determine an optimal policy.
 However, Santeon hospitals believe, based on this analysis, that antibiotic use among newborns could be reduced in general.

-caesarean section rates in NTSV deliveries
+Oxytocin augmentation regimen with postpartum hemorrhage and unplanned caesarean section rates in NTSV deliveries